 Kimberly Thomas, Senior Director of Services, at the University of Georgia Facilities Management Division is responsible for Building Services, Fleet & Grounds, Sustainability, Warehouse Operations, and the Work Request Center.
 Prior to that, she spent six years as the Executive Director of Plant Operations at Clarke County School District (2011-2017) in charge of custodial operations, grounds, sustainability/recycling, the warehouse, and physical plant operations, winner of the Green Cleaning Award of Schools and Universities’ in 2015 and winner of an Honorable Mention Award in 2014.
 Her department also received recognition for its commitment to green cleaning and sustainability from the Healthy Schools Network, Environmental Protective Agency- Georgia state office, and US Green Building Council-Georgia division.
 Prior to her role at Clarke County, she was the Assistant Director of Services for the University of Georgia – Facilities Management Division, which won the Green Cleaning Award’s Grand Award in 2010 and numerous green cleaning and sustainability & recycling accolades from 2011-2007.

-Assistant Director of Custodial & Housekeeping Services, Facilities Services, University of California, Riverside, California
+Assistant Director of Custodial Services & Resource Management, Facilities Services, University of California, Riverside, California

 Aaron has 20 years of experience in the commercial cleaning industry and has worked in education facilities for the past 14 years.
 In his current role at UC Riverside, he is responsible for leading a department of over 150 employees that clean approximately 6 million square feet of building space daily using sustainable products and methods.
 Prior to his role at UC Riverside, Aaron was the senior superintendent of custodial services at the University of California, Irvine where his department won two Green Cleaning Awards for Schools and Universities: Best New Program in 2013 and Honorable Mention in 2015.